 If you have big ambitions for your mobile food business, eventually (perhaps even at start up) you’re going to have so much to do that you can’t do it all yourself.
+Eventually, all successful mobile food businesses will have to start taking on employees.
+This is when the fun begins.
 When that day comes, it’s time to hire your first food truck employee.

 3 tips to help hiring your first food truck employee: